Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_salesforce_tcrm/vhol_snowflake_salesforce_tcrm.md

 ![](assets/s6.png)
 <br/><br/>

-The object will now be accesible for data integration.
+The object will now be accessible for data integration.

 <!-- ------------------------ -->
 ## Configure Tableau CRM and Sync Salesforce data with Snowflake